-Occasionally you may need to turn off your water softener or divert the water past it to change your filter for your drinking water or if you spot a bypass valve leaking or water leaking from the top of your water softener.
+Occasionally you may need to turn off your water softener or divert the water past it to change your filter for your drinking water.
+You might also need to turn it off if you spot a bypass valve leaking or water leaking from the top of your water softener.

 You’ll find the bypass valves on the pipes coming out of the water softener.
 The diagram below shows you what to look for.